Support Programs for Postdoctoral Trainees

 Individual Development Plans

-IU School of Medicine postdoctoral trainees are encouraged to fill out an individual development plan.
-This plan helps postdoctoral trainees explore career possibilities and set goals to follow a suitable career path.
+IU School of Medicine postdoctoral researchers are encouraged to fill out an individual development plan.
+This plan helps postdoctoral researchers explore career possibilities and set goals to follow a suitable career path.

 Easy access to academic courses is one of the benefits of working in higher education.
 IU School of Medicine employees receive the IU Tuition Benefit through Human Resources.
 Non-employees or those funded under a training grant often find the grant includes funding for tuition and professional development programs.
-Postdoctorate trainees interested in this benefit should speak to the department and/or grant administrator for more information.
+Postdoctoral researchers interested in this benefit should speak to the department and/or grant administrator for more information.